hpurring/note-taker/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-  Note Taker allows you to create and save notes.
+  Note Taker allows you to create, save, and delete notes.
 The app uses an Express.js back end and saves and retrieves note data from a JSON file.

   ## Table of Contents
   * [Installation](#installation)